MaskingTechnology/jitar/documentation/docs/community/contribute.md

 # Contribute

-We are thrilled that you are interested in contributing to Jitar!
-We welcome all sorts of contributions, and there are several valuable ways to contribute.
+We’re thrilled that you're interested in contributing to Jitar!
+We welcome all kinds of contributions, and there are many valuable ways to get involved.

 ## Issues

 Feel free to add issues to our [issue board](https://github.com/MaskingTechnology/jitar/issues){target="_blank"}.
-Before adding an issue, we advise you to look at the current [discussions](https://github.com/MaskingTechnology/jitar/discussions){target="_blank"} to see if your issue is already being discussed.
+Before adding an issue, we recommend checking the current [discussions](https://github.com/MaskingTechnology/jitar/discussions){target="_blank"} to see if your issue is already being addressed.

 You can also vote on existing issues to help us prioritize the work that needs to be done.

 ## Pull requests

-Jitar is an open source project and it’s open for contributions.
-You can pick up issues and/or submit a pull request.
+Jitar is an open-source project, open to contributions.
+You can pick up issues or submit a pull request.

 ## Documentation

 Did you spot a mistake in the documentation?
-Is the grammar of the texts incorrect?
-Please help us to improve the documentation.
-We’re non native English speakers and appreciate the help.
+Is the grammar incorrect?
+Please help us improve it.
+We’re non-native English speakers and would appreciate your help.

 ## Translation

-Do you miss your native language here?
-The documentation is written in English only, but you’re more than welcome to translate it to your native language.
+Is your native language missing here?
+The documentation is written only in English, but you’re more than welcome to translate it into your native language.